skrub-data/skrub/doc/skrub_pipeline.rst

     # For example if df is a pandas DataFrame:
     # df = df.assign(new_col=...) instead of df['new_col'] = ...

-Finally, there are other occasions where we may need to use ``deferred``:
+Finally, there are other situations where using ``deferred`` can be helpful:

-- we have many nodes in our graph, and we want to collapse a sequence of steps into a single function call, that will appear as a single node
+- When we have many nodes in our graph and want to collapse a sequence of steps into a single function call that appears as a single node.
-- we have steps that need to be deferred until the full computation runs, because they depend on the runtime environment or on objects that cannot be pickled together with the rest of the computation graph -- for example opening and reading a file.
+- When certain steps need to be deferred until the full computation runs, because they depend on the runtime environment, or on objects that cannot be pickled with the rest of the computation graph (for example, opening and reading a file).

 .. rubric:: Examples